[Updated: February 16, 2025]

 # and a test subst (25% of the data).

-DATA_TRAIN, DATA_TEST, LABELS_TRAIN, LABELS_TEST = \
+DATA_TRAIN, DATA_TEST, LABELS_TRAIN, LABELS_TEST = model_selection.train_test_split(

-pocket_classifier = pocket_classifier.PocketClassifier(features, ("+", "-"))
+classifier = pocket_classifier.PocketClassifier(features, ("+", "-"))

-pocket_classifier.train(DATA_TRAIN, LABELS_TRAIN, 100)
+classifier.train(DATA_TRAIN, LABELS_TRAIN, 100)

-result = pocket_classifier.classify(DATA_TEST)
+result = classifier.classify(DATA_TEST)

 misclassify = 0